Christian-ALLEGRE/WSJTXHelper/README.md

 In WSJTXHelper (having WSJTX visible on your screen) :

-  1) Check the "even/1st" check box in the same way you check/uncheck the same checkbox in WSJTX.
+  1) Check the "even/1st" check box in the same way you check/uncheck the identical checkbox in WSJTX.

   2) Click the "Calibrate" button to teach WSJTXHelper where the "EnableTX" button is in WSJTX.
      Right click on "EnableTX" in WSJTX window (this will not start transmission) .